HenrikSamuelsson/c-how-to-program-8th-global/README.md

 The book includes exercises and this repository holds solutions to some of these.
 The solutions are written by ordinary readers of the book and not associated with the book authors or the publisher.

 The end goal is to have a complete set of high quality solutions.

-But no guarantee about the correctness or quality is given.
+## Chapter 1 Exercise Solutions

+## Chapter 2 Exercise Solutions